Blue Origin’s $28 million ticket to space

-Category: Space Hits: 1Jeff Bezos – founder of Amazon in 1994 and Blue Origin in 2000 – is planning to be aboard the sub-orbital flight launching July 20, along with the lucky holder of an auctioned ticket to space.
+Category: Space Hits: 9Jeff Bezos – founder of Amazon in 1994 and Blue Origin in 2000 – is planning to be aboard the sub-orbital flight launching July 20, along with the lucky holder of an auctioned ticket to space.
 Image via Blue Origin.

 How would you spend $28 million (USD), if you had it on hand?
 Perhaps you’d become the highest bidder for an 11-minute ride to space.
 That happened this weekend, on Saturday, June 12, 2021, when a yet-unnamed individual offered the highest bid for a ticket to space and a seat on the New Shepard – Blue Origin’s suborbital launch rocket – alongside the private spaceflight company’s founder, Jeff Bezos.
 Blue Origin’s online live auction for the ticket to space followed a two-week long competition for the seat.
 The winner will join Bezos and his brother Mark, plus another yet-to-be-named passenger, in a trip beyond Earth’s atmosphere scheduled for launch on July 20.